This is now in your Top Picks!

 Sind Punjab for the best chicken tikka since 1977

-Deep in the lanes of Meena Bazaar is a Punjabi chicken tikka spot that has been a firm favourite of the local Indian community since the '70s.
+Deep in the lanes of Meena Bazaar is a Punjabi chicken tikka spot that has been a firm favourite of the local Indian community since the '70s, and regarded as some of the best Indian street food in Dubai.
 Sind Punjab threads the juiciest skewers of marinated chicken and cooks them over charcoal until smoky and delicious.
-No one ever left Sind Punjab without a round of some of its other signature favourites – creamy butter chicken and spicy chana (chickpea) masala mopped up with a stack of flaky laccha parathas.
-Grab a lassi (yoghurt-based drink) or try the fresh-pressed sugarcane juice with a squeeze of lime to drown out the spice.
+Hardly anyone ever leaves Sind Punjab without a round of some of its other signature favourites – creamy butter chicken and spicy chana (chickpea) masala mopped up with a stack of flaky laccha parathas.
+Grab a lassi (yoghurt-based drink) or try the fresh-pressed sugarcane juice with a squeeze of lime to soothe the spice.

 4